Home/Blog/Well-Being/Women's Health/How to Bring on Your Period: A Guide for Delayed Cycles

 How do I get my first period right now?

-It’s not possible to force start your first period.
-It is a natural process and will happen between ages 11 and 14 once you attain puberty.
+It is not possible to force-start your first period.
+It is a natural process and will happen between the ages of 11 and 14 once you attain puberty.

 How to get periods fast?